Iran hardliners want nuclear deal but no ties with Washington

 Since Rouhani's election in 2013, there has been a tug-of-war between the hardline and pragmatic camps about foreign policy and particularly on how to deal with the United States.

-"They have reached a compromise: resolving the nuclear dispute but no normalisation of ties with the Great Satan," said a senior Iranian official, who asked not to be named.
+"They have reached a compromise: resolving the nuclear dispute but no normalization of ties with the Great Satan," said a senior Iranian official, who asked not to be named.

 The state of the economy - weakened by U.S. and European Union restrictions on Iran's oil exports and international financing as well as rising prices, high unemployment and investors keeping a tight hold on their purses - have persuaded Khamenei to back the nuclear talks.